-The Compensation Committee is composed of Bruce F. Wesson and Immanuel Thangaraj.
-During 2012 until his resignation on March 11, 2013 Richard Markham was a member of the Compensation Committee.
+The Compensation Committee is composed of William Skelly, Chairman, Bruce F. Wesson and Immanuel Thangaraj.
+During 2013 until his resignation on March 11, 2013, Richard Markham was a member of the Compensation Committee.
+Following Mr. Markham's resignation, Mr. Skelly was elected to the Compensation Committee and in September 2013, Mr. Skelly was appointed Chairman of the Compensation Committee.
 This committee is responsible for consulting with and making recommendations to the Board of Directors about executive compensation and compensation of employees.
 See "Compensation of Executive Officers and Directors - Compensation Discussion and Analysis" for a summary of the procedures for approving compensation for our senior management and employees.
-The Charter of our Compensation Committee is available on our website, www.acurapharm.com, under the menu item "Compensation Committee Charter" appearing under the "Corporate" tab.

 The listing standards of the NASDAQ Capital Market specify that the compensation of our executive officers must be determined, or recommended to the Board, either by a majority of independent directors or a compensation committee comprised solely of independent directors.
 In 2012 prior to the GCE Distribution (see below under the caption "Certain Relationships and Related Transactions and Director Independence") we relied on the "controlled company" exemption provided in the listing standards of the NASDAQ Capital Market under Nasdaq Marketplace Rule 5615(c) in having each of Messrs.
 Markham, Wesson and Thangaraj as members of the Compensation Committee.
 Following the GCE Distribution, our Board determined that each of Messrs.
 Markham, Wesson and Thangaraj were independent directors under the Nasdaq Marketplace Rules.
+The Board has also determined that each of Messrs.
+Skelly, Thangaraj and Wesson meet the more stringent independence standards for compensation committees imposed under NASDAQ Rule 5605(d)(2)(A).